Drug-Free Schools and Communities Act / Drug-Free Work Place Act Compliance

-The unlawful manufacture, distribution, dispensing, possession, or use of illicit drugs and alcohol on Marshall University property or as a part of any University function is prohibited. (b) Reporting to work, class, or any University function under the influence of alcohol or illicit drugs is prohibited.
+The unlawful manufacture, distribution, dispensing, possession, or use of illicit drugs and alcohol is prohibited at Marshall University, including its property or as part of any of its programs or activities.
+Further, reporting to work, class, or any University function under the influence of an illicit controlled substance or alcohol is prohibited.

-Substance abuse and drug dependency are problems of staggering size in our society today.
-They are the leading causes of preventable illness and injury in the United States, and are estimated to afflict over 25 million Americans.
+Substance abuse and drug dependency are problems of staggering size in out society today.
+They are the leading causes of preventable illness and injury in the United States and are estimated to afflict over twenty-five million Americans.
 While alcoholism may develop in anyone, it tends to appear first between the ages of 20 and 40, and is more prevalent when a family history of alcohol abuse exists.
-Alcohol abuse is often characterized by one of three different patterns: (1) regular and daily use, (2) drinking large amounts of alcohol (binging) at specific or irregular times, or (3) periods of sobriety interspersed by periods of heavy drinking and intoxication.
-The disorder is progressive, and is usually fatal.
+Alcohol abuse is often characterized by one of three different patterns: (1) regular and daily use, (2) drinking large amounts of alcohol (binging) at specific or irregular times, or (3) periods of sobriety interspaced by periods of heavy drinking and intoxication.
+The disorder is progressive and is usually fatal.
+Health risks from the misuse of alcohol include a greater risk of liver disease, heart disease, depression, stroke, and stomach bleeding, as well as cancers of the oral cavity, esophagus, larynx, pharynx, liver, colon, and rectum as well as problems managing conditions such as diabetes, high blood pressure, pain, and sleep disorders along with an increase in the likelihood of unsafe sexual behavior.
 If you recognize any tendencies toward alcohol abuse in yourself, your friends, or loved ones, please seek help as outlined below in the “Counseling and other assistance” section.

 Health risks of other drugs include:

-- Narcotics (including opium, morphine, codeine, heroin and others).
-Physical addiction, loss of awareness, respiratory restriction, and possible death.
+- Narcotics (including opium, morphine, codeine, heroin, and others).
+Physical addiction, loss of awareness, respiratory restriction, and death.

 - Depressants (including barbiturates, Quaaludes, and others).
-Slurred speech, disorientation, shallow respiration coma likely with overdose.
+Slurred speech, disorientation, and shallow respiration coma likely with overdose

 - Stimulants (including cocaine, amphetamines, and others).
-Increased heart rate and blood pressure, possibly leading to death, increased excitation, loss of appetite.
+Increased heart rate and blood pressure, possibly leading to death, increased excitation, and loss of appetite

-- Hallucinogens (including LSD, “mushrooms,” PCP, mescaline, and others).
-Illusions and hallucinations, poor perception of time and distance, psychotic and unpredictable behavior, often leading to injury and arrest.
-Symptoms may reappear (flashback) some time after use.
+- Hallucinogens (including LDS, “mushrooms,” PCP, mescaline, and others).
+Illusions and hallucinations, poor perception of time and distance, and psychotic and unpredictable behavior, often leading to injury and arrest.
+Symptoms may reappear (flashback) sometime after use

-- Cannabis (marijuana, hashish, THC, others).
-Unrealistic euphoria, diminished inhibitions, disoriented behavior, diminished motivation, increased pulse.
+- Cannabis (marijuana, hashish, THC, and others).
+Unrealistic euphoria, diminished inhibitions, disoriented behavior, diminished motivation, and increased pulse

 Help is available on campus through Student Health Education Programs, 145 Prichard Hall, 696-4800.
 Services are free and confidential.
 An Alcoholics Anonymous group meets on campus and is open to all interested parties.
 Community resources are also available and can be accessed through the number listed above.
 The University will support the effort of any employee seeking assistance in a treatment program.

-Additional information related to employees may be found at http://www.marshall.edu/human-resources/files/downloads/2011/10/Drug-Free-Workplace-Policy.pdf
+Additional information related to employees may be found at Drug Free Workplace Policy.